-(+ + +) The turn signal indicator lamp flashes green simultaneously with the turn signal - The turn signal is switched on.
+The turn signal indicator lamp flashes green simultaneously with the turn signal - The turn signal is switched on.
 N The idle speed indicator lamp lights up green - The transmission is shifted to idle.
 The high beam indicator lamp lights up blue - The high beam is switched on.
-The temperature warning lamp lights up red - The coolant has reached a critical value.
+The temperature warning lamp lights up red - The coolant temperature has reached a critical value.
 The fuel level warning lamp lights up orange - The fuel level has reached the reserve mark.
 The display switches to TRIP F .

-The oil indicator lamp lights up red - The oil pressure is too low.
-FI Warning lamp FI (MIL) lights up/flashes orange - The OBD has detected an emission- or safety-critical fault.
-The immobilizer indicator lamp lights up or flashes red - Status or error message for immobilizer/alarm system. = The battery warning lamp lights up red - The voltage in the vehicle system is too low.
+4127 The oil pressure warning lamp lights up red - The oil pressure is too low.
+FI Warning lamp FI (MIL ) lights up/flashes orange - The OBD (on-board diagnosis) has detected an emission- or safety-critical error.
+The immobilizer indicator lamp lights up or flashes red - Status or error message for immobilizer/alarm system.
+The battery warning lamp lights up red - The voltage in the vehicle system is too low.